☀︎

 The right to be fully informed, clearly and concisely, of the ramifications of the tech products we use, including their main options and associated tradeoffs.

-Yes yes yes—to the extent that it is possible of course.
+Of course—to the extent possible.
 Sometimes a product or system grows in complexity to the point that users cannot fully understand the inner workings.
-And that gives the lazy or unscrupulous the excuse to not even try.
+Inevitably, that gives the lazy or unscrupulous the excuse to not even try.

-Reason dictates that platforms must give explanation the “old college try,” at a minimum, rather than deciding ahead of time what’s best for us.
-Because, we’ve found more often than not, that means what’s best for their creators.
+Reason dictates that products/platforms must give explanation the “old college try,” at a minimum, rather than deciding ahead of time what’s best for us.
+Because, we’ve found more often than not, creators and shareholders come first.

-With our main goals addressed, let’s look at breaking free of the current dystopia.
+With our main goals addressed, let’s look at breaking free of the current tech dystopia (Yes, really).

 Summary of Progress